Jayme Fraser

 What skills is Jayme Fraser known for?

-Jayme Fraser has skills like Investigative Reporting, Breaking News, Copy Editing, Excel, Adobe Creative Suite, Final Cut Pro, Photo Mechanic, Canon, Google Fusion Tables, Legislative Reporting, Feature Writing, Soundslide.
+Jayme Fraser is listed with skills including Investigative Reporting, Breaking News, Copy Editing, Excel, Adobe Creative Suite, Final Cut Pro, Photo Mechanic, and Canon.